andrewhoeppner/School_District_Analysis/README.md

 *Wilson High School
 *Pena High School
 *Wright High School
+Also seen with the code i used in this link:   https://github.com/andrewhoeppner/School_District_Analysis/blob/main/top_5_schools.png
 ###Bottom 5 Schools
 The bottom 5 schools based on overall passing rate, starting from worst to best, are:
 *Rodriguez High School